theideasaler/calendar_date_picker2/README.md

 There are some tips before creating a PR:

 - Please use the official [Dart Extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.dart-code) as your formatter
-- Please do not introduce changes that are not related to your code
+- Please acoid introducing new changes that are not related to your code